COMSYS/parameter-exchange/README.md

 		./startStorageServer.sh

 The web interface of the key server is reachable at `https://localhost:5000/` and the one of the storage server at `https://localhost:5001/`.
+Additional information on the web interface is listed in `WebInterface.md`.
+However, it is mostly designed to give an overview and to ease testing.

 ### Data Provider Application
 *Servers must be running*